Candon: History

-During the Japanese occupation in 1942, another revolution was staged.
-Several truckloads of Japanese forces and supplies perished along the national highway.
-However, the Japanese Soldiers retaliated back by burning the whole town in January 1942, which is considered the greatest event that ever happened in the history of Candon.
+During the Japanese Occupation in the Second World War, another revolution was staged.
+Several truckloads of Imperial Japanese forces and supplies perished along the national highway.
+However, the Japanese soldiers retaliated by burning the whole town in January 1942.

-Despite the hardships that the townsfolk went through during the World Wars, residents were steadfast to go through the process of redemption and rebuilding.
-And the tall acacia trees that now adorned the town plaza and municipal buildings are testimonies of the Candon's steadfastness.
-Large trees now spans alongside the National Highway of the Poblacion which towers up to 15 meters high and 20 feet in circumference.
+Despite the hardships that the townsfolk went through during the war, residents resolved to rebuild.
+Tall acacia trees at the town plaza and municipal buildings are testimonies to the people's steadfastness, with large trees up to 15 meters high and 20 feet in circumference now line the National Highway in the Población.